 Red and Purple Grapes and Resveratrol

 Red and purple grapes contain resveratrol.
 This substance has been found to reduce functional aging in mice and increase their longevity.
-According to the results of mice and isolated cell experiments, resveratrol reduces inflammation, acts as an antioxidant, increases blood flow, reduces cardiovascular disease and prevents the growth of some cancerous tumors.
-It's not known if resveratrol has the same effects in humans, but it may do.
+According to the results of mice and isolated cell experiments, resveratrol reduces inflammation, acts as an antioxidant, increases blood flow, reduces cardiovascular disease, and prevents the growth of some cancerous tumors.
+It's unknown if the substance has the same effects in humans, but it may do.

 Some Anti-Aging Vegetables

 Leafy greens are nutritious foods.
-For example, spinach, kale, broccoli and Brussels sprouts contain lutein and zeaxanthin, yellow pigments which are believed to help maintain vision and reduce the chance of macular degeneration.
-(Eggs contain these two pigments as well.)
+For example, spinach, kale, broccoli, and Brussels sprouts contain lutein and zeaxanthin, yellow pigments that are believed to help maintain vision and reduce the chance of macular degeneration.
+(Eggs contain these pigments as well.)

 Leafy greens also contain beta-carotene, an orange or yellow pigment that boosts the activity of the immune system and is an antioxidant.
 Greens often contain vitamin K and calcium as well.
 These are essential nutrients for maintaining bone density.
 Weight-bearing exercise also helps to maintain the density of our bones as we grow older.

-Cruciferous vegetable belong to the plant family known as the Brassicaceae and contain important compounds called glucosinolates.
-The evidence strongly suggests that a high intake of glucosinolates from cruciferous vegetables reduces the risk of cancer.
-Examples of cruciferous vegetables include broccoli, Brussels sprouts, cabbage, cauliflower and kale.
+Cruciferous vegetable belong to the plant family known as the Brassicaceae (or the Cruciferae) and contain important compounds called glucosinolates.
+Evidence suggests that a high intake of glucosinolates from cruciferous vegetables reduces the risk of some types of cancer.
+Examples of cruciferous vegetables include broccoli, Brussels sprouts, cabbage, cauliflower, and kale.